Nearly-On-Red/the-nor-report/README.md

 ## Using

 To report a message, simply hover over it.
-A large red report button should appear in the top left.
+A large red report button should appear in the top right.
-After clicking this message, you will be presented with a number of reason for your report.
+After clicking this button, you will be presented with possible reasons for your report.
 Simply choose the one that fits best.
 The moderators will receive your report and will take action.

 ## Installing